-The federal income tax status of the fund's earnings you receive and transactions involving your shares generally depends on their type:
+The federal income tax status of a fund's earnings you receive and transactions involving your shares generally depends on their type:

-Generally taxed at net capital gain rates: Generally taxed at ordinary income rates: Fund distributions gains from the sale of securities held (or treated as held) by the fund for more than one year qualified dividend income gains from the sale of securities held (or treated as held) by the fund for one year or less all other taxable income Transactions involving fund shares gains from selling fund shares held for more than one year gains from selling fund shares held for one year or less
+Generally taxed at net capital gain rates: Generally taxed at ordinary income rates: Fund distributions gains from the sale of securities held (or treated as held) by a fund for more than one year qualified dividend income gains from the sale of securities held (or treated as held) by a fund for one year or less all other taxable income Transactions involving fund shares gains from selling fund shares held for more than one year gains from selling fund shares held for one year or less

-Any direct investments in foreign securities by the fund may be subject to foreign withholding taxes.
-In that case, the fund's yield on those securities would generally be decreased.
-Shareholders generally will not be entitled to claim a credit or deduction with respect to foreign taxes paid by a fund.
-In addition, any investments in foreign securities or foreign currencies may increase or accelerate the fund's recognition of ordinary income and may affect the timing or amount of the fund's distributions.
-If you invest in the fund through a taxable account, your after-tax return could be negatively affected.
+Any direct investments in foreign securities by a fund may be subject to foreign withholding taxes.
+In that case, a fund's yield on those securities would generally be decreased.
+Each fund may elect to pass through to its shareholders a credit or deduction for foreign taxes it has paid if at the end of its fiscal year more than 50% of the value of the fund's total assets consists of stocks or securities of foreign corporations.
+If this election is made, shareholders will generally be able to claim a credit or deduction (subject to certain limitations) on their federal income tax return for, and will be required to include in gross income as a distribution from the fund, their pro rata portion of the income taxes paid by the fund to foreign countries.
+In addition, any investments in foreign securities or foreign currencies may increase or accelerate a fund's recognition of ordinary income and may affect the timing or amount of the fund's distributions.
+If you invest in a fund through a taxable account, your after-tax return could be negatively affected.

-Investments in certain debt obligations or other securities may cause the fund to recognize income in excess of the cash generated by them.
-Thus, the fund could be required at times to liquidate other investments in order to satisfy its distribution requirements.
+Investments in certain debt obligations or other securities may cause a fund to recognize income in excess of the cash generated by them.
+Thus, a fund could be required at times to liquidate other investments in order to satisfy its distribution requirements.

-The fund's use of derivatives, if any, may affect the amount, timing and character of distributions to share-holders and, therefore, may increase the amount of taxes payable by shareholders.
+Each fund's use of derivatives, if any, may affect the amount, timing and character of distributions to shareholders and, therefore, may increase the amount of taxes payable by shareholders.